 - 1) The instruction manual has been studied thoroughly. - 2) The "Local Control" section of the "OP1B Interface Programming Manual" has been studied thoroughly. - 3) The output module is connected to the mainframe as shown in the "Basic Test Arrangement" section.
 (The output module should always be connected to the mainframe BEFORE power is applied.) - 4) The load is connected to the output module microstrip output.
 The center conductor is the output line, and the two outer conductors are connected to ground.
 For initial testing, it is recommended that a resistive load be used.
-Factory tests are conducted using a 0.22 Ohm, 30 Watt resistive load. - 5) Turn on the prime power to the mainframe.
+Factory tests are conducted using a 0.9 Ohm, >50 Watt resistive load in series with a MR852 fast recovery diode.
+A Pearson 411 current transformer is used to monitor the current (see page 12). - 5) Turn on the prime power to the mainframe.
 The main menu will appear. - 6) The arrow pointer should be pointing at the frequency menu item.
 If it is not, press the MOVE button until it is. - 7) Press the CHANGE button.
 The frequency submenu will appear.
 Rotate the ADJUST knob until the frequency is set at the desired setting.
 The arrow pointer should be pointing at the "Internal" choice.
-If it is not, press MOVE until it is. - 8) Press CHANGE to return to the main menu. - 9) Press the MOVE button to move the arrow pointer to the pulse width menu item.
+If it is not, press MOVE until it is. - 8) Press CHANGE to return to the main menu. - Press the MOVE button to move the arrow pointer to the pulse width menu item.
 Press CHANGE to bring up the pulse width submenu, and rotate the ADJUST knob until the pulse width is set at the desired setting.
 The arrow pointer should be pointing at the "Normal" choice.
 If it is not, press MOVE until it is.
 Press CHANGE to return to the main menu. - 10) Connect a scope probe across the resistive test load. - 11) Press the MOVE button to move the arrow pointer is pointing at the output item.
 Press CHANGE to bring up the output submenu.
 The arrow pointer should be initially be pointing at the "Output Off" choice.
 Press MOVE so that the arrow pointer is pointing at the "Output On" choice.
 (The mainframe is now supplying a trigger to the output module.)
 Press CHANGE to return to the main menu. - 12) Press the MOVE button to move the arrow pointer to the amplitude menu item.

 Press CHANGE to bring up the amplitude submenu, and rotate the ADJUST knob until the amplitude is set at the desired setting.
-If you are observing the output of the positive module, make sure that the amplitude setting is positive.
-If you are observing the output of the negative module, make sure that the amplitude setting is negative (use the +/- button if required).
 A rectangular pulse should appear on the scope and the amplitude should increase as the ADJUST knob is rotated.